 Before moving from once stance to another, take a moment to feel that your stance is light and energized.
 Feel like your entire body can move easily at any moment in any direction.
 Feel that in an instance you can lift off to another stance effortlessly.
 Then, begin the movement as if you were a cat.

 It is essential to mentally focus on your body posture, and to control your weight shifting in all your movements.
 At first, cat-like agility and lightness will conflict with the seeming heaviness of Chen.
-So forget about sinking for awhile and work on the Huo readiness and ability to effortlessly move in any direction.
+So forget about sinking for awhile and work on Huo; the readiness and ability to move effortlessly in any direction.
 Pay attention on how Huo can increase the flow of Chi.